joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

     Added options to import from a folder (as before) or from a zip better manages problems if the STLs cause out of memory exceptions Added a progress bar.
-	Removed ExtractThingiverseFiles.cmd as it can now access a zip directly
+	Removed ExtractThingiverseFiles.cmd as program can now access a zip directly

 v1.0.1
 ===========